Updated: June 2026

 Is website scraping legal?
-The answer depends on several factors: the type of data involved, the permissions a website gives, and the applicable laws.
+The answer depends on several factors, including the type of data involved, the permissions granted by the website, and applicable laws and regulations.
 In this article, you’ll learn the legal considerations and best practices to help you scrape data legally and ethically.

 • The legality of web scraping depends on the nature of the data, compliance with website terms of service, and adherence to copyright, privacy, and communications laws.